franko/luajit/README.md

 ## Why Meson ?

-Because it is better than Makefiles and works better with [Little Library Helper](https://github.com/franko/lhelper) to build and install LuaJIT without any hassle, on Linux or Windows.
+Because it is better than Makefiles and works better with [Little Library Helper](https://github.com/franko/lhelper) to easily build and install LuaJIT on Linux or Windows.

-The .pc files installed with original Makefiles is installed in the wrong directory on Debian systems.
+One of the practical reason that pushed me to write a Meson build for LuaJIT was that the .pc files installed with the original Makefiles was installed in the wrong directory on Debian.
+Even more important, the Makefile is not accurate when it comes to install the library.

 ## How to use it?